 Complications of anorexia

 Because food is fuel for the body, restricting food intake can cause drastic changes.
 Major weight loss is the most noticeable change, but inside, the body deteriorates quite quickly.
-Malnutrition leads to heart problems, constipation, low blood pressure, osteoporosis, swelling in the arms and legs, abnormal blood counts, loss of menstruation, dehydration and insomnia, according to the Mayo Clinic.
+According to the Mayo Clinic, malnutrition leads to:

 Anorexia vs. bulimia